PyCQA/bandit/doc/source/faq.rst

 syntax errors that will prevent Bandit from working properly.
 Alternatively, if you are relying on 2.7's octal notation of `0777` then you'll have a syntax error if you run Bandit on 3.x.

+In practice, if your project supports Python 3.10+, you can simply run the latest Bandit under your target Python version.
+If your project must support older Python versions (e.g. 3.8, 3.9), you can still run Bandit under Python 3.10+ — Bandit will correctly parse and analyze code written for those older versions, as long as the syntax is valid in Python 3.10+.
+The main concern is only when the code you are scanning uses syntax **only** available in a Python version that Bandit cannot run on (e.g. Python 2.x octal notation).